WordPress/gutenberg/docs/explanations/architecture/performance.md

 Some of the main important metrics are:

 - **Loading Time:** The time it takes to load an editor page.
-This includes time the server takes to respond, times to first paint, first contentful paint, DOM content load complete, load complete and first block render. (both in post and site)
+This includes time the server takes to respond, times to first paint, first contentful paint, DOM content load complete, load complete and first block render (both in post and site).
 - **Typing Time:** The time it takes for the browser to respond while typing on the editor.
 - **Block Selection Time:** The time it takes for the browser to respond after a user selects block.
 (Inserting a block is also equivalent to selecting a block.
 Monitoring the selection is sufficient to cover both metrics).